 Introducing Cook Islands

-The 15 Cook Islands are scattered across the south Pacific over about 772,204 square miles (2 million sq km), an area the size of India.
-These unspoilt Polynesian tropical gems have the combined population of an average country town: about 14,000 unique and friendly souls.
-Most Cook Islanders dwell on the capital island of Rarotonga, which is also where most of the 70,000-odd annual visitors stop off, arriving at the island's international airport.
+The 15 Cook Islands, formed by volcanic activity, are scattered across the south Pacific Ocean.
+These unspoilt Polynesian tropical gems have the combined population of around 20,000, comprised of unique and friendly people.
+Most Cook Islanders live on the capital island of Rarotonga, which is also where most of the 70,000-odd annual visitors stop off, arriving at the island's international airport.

 Become our Cook Islands Travel Expert

 We are looking for contributors for our Cook Islands travel guide.
 If you are a local, a regular traveller to Cook Islands or a travel professional with time to contribute and answer occasional forum questions, please contact us.